8mono/XComFilesArsenalAdditions/XCFAA_Readme.txt

 Added articles for Hollow point and Slugs
 Added DMR Article
-Added some more nameAsAmmo entries to the different ammo types (FMJ, AP, BS)
+Added some more nameAsAmmo entries to the different ammo types (FMJ, AP, BS) Added Tracite Rocket ufopaedia
+Rats no longer can access Gilldog Gene therapy
+Added "Buckshot" type ammo to Assault Cannon (Regular and Tritanium) Added HP and AP ammo for Colt .45, Desert Eagle and MK23 Socom Added DMR and Hollow point articles
+Added a bit of stun to Slugs
+Fixed Riot Vest requiring STR_NIGHTOPS and Colt .45/Blackops Scoped revolver buy crash New units that show up in manors should be capturable now Adjusted stats and nameAsAmmo for weapons
+Galil ARM and RPK added
+Experimenting with sprites changing based on ammo equipped/other effects RPK Now changes (bigob,handob and floorob) if the following happen (EMPTY, RPK Clip, RPK Drum equipped) Razor Shotgun when equipping Tracite infused shards Shield sprites now change depending on their primed state or if they're broken (Bigob, Floorob AND Handobs!)